-What research questions will be investigated this year?
+What research questions are being investigated this year?

 - How to design the future of local government today?

 - What is the most appropriate evaluation method for the Healthy Fenland Fund?

 - What is the impact of mobility on pupil outcomes and how to improve those?

 - How can we optimise the uptake of alternatives to individual petroleum cars, so as to limit air pollution and congestion across Cambridgeshire?